-Techniques can be used to assist the efficiency of contractions, dilation of the cervix, the descending action of the baby, help release suppressed emotions which might be affecting labour, relieve pain, sickness and diarrhoea and expulsion of the placenta.
+Massage and acupressure techniques can be used to assist the efficiency of contractions, dilation of the cervix, the descending action of the baby, can encourage the baby into a good position, help release suppressed emotions which might be affecting labour, relieve pain, sickness and diarrhoea and expulsion of the placenta.

 Massage during labour allows for an active birth as techniques can be carried out in any position and in a birthing pool.
-It can also be vital in helping birth partners to sustain themselves physically and emotionally during long or intense labours.
+It can also be used for birth partners who need to sustain themselves too, physically and emotionally during long or intense labours.